raffipython/capstone/README.md

 In PyCharm open frontend.py, press `SHIFT` + `F10`

+You can search for an asteroid via clicking on an asteroid or searching by name.
+Searching an empty search bar will refresh the list.

 Note: there is a known Python bug for MacOS with tkinter, you need Python 3.11 to make it work.
 The GUI will not work on Python 3.9